 How do you know if it is teething causing your baby to be restless at night time?
 If changes in your baby’s sleep are accompanied by other common teething symptoms, such as fussiness and/or excessive drooling, your baby is probably cutting new teeth.
 These, and other signs, are typically present alongside difficulty sleeping:

-- Excessive drooling and biting down on objects
+- Biting down or gnawing on objects

 - Loss of appetite, especially sucking on the breast or bottle

 - A low-grade fever, or periods of intense fever

 - A red and spotty rash around their mouth

 - Nappy rash that may be severe

 If a few of these symptoms are present, your baby is likely to have teething sleeping problems.

 There is a theory that teething can weaken your baby’s immune system.
 Making them more ear infections, chest infections and tummy upsets.
 This, however, has not been scientifically proven.

 Many parents confuse normal developmental milestones with teething.
 Remember that at around 3 months of age, your baby will discover their hands and will chew excessively on their fingers and hands.
 This fascinating discovery can create plenty of drool and your baby blowing bubbles.
 Don’t confuse this exciting developmental milestone with teething or hunger!